Application of biofilms in industry: Membrane biofilm reactors (MBR)

 While membrane bioreactors filter out flocs in activated sludge, membrane biofilm reactors feed gas —such as O_{2}, H_{2}, and CH_{4}—to promote biofilm growth on the surface of hydrophobic membranes.
 The biofilm grows on a fixed surface rather than in a suspension.
 These reactors have the potential to efficiently remove micropollutants from wastewater.
 This includes suspended solids, pathogens, and organic compounds increasingly found in agricultural, industrial, hospital, and household wastewater.
 Some challenges of this technology include the permeability of the membrane, membrane fouling, and removal of antibiotics.

-Membrane Aeriated Biofilm Reactors (MABR)
+Membrane Aerated Biofilm Reactors (MABR)

-The membrane-aerated biofilm reactor (MABR) represents an innovative biotechnology designed to address aeration limitations in conventional biological treatment systems.
+The membrane-aerated biofilm reactor (MABR) are a biological wastewater treatment technology designed to address aeration limitations in conventional biological treatment systems.
 This technology employs gas-permeable membranes to deliver oxygen directly to biofilms that develop on the membrane surface.
 MABRs achieve bubbleless oxygen transfer with enhanced transfer rates, resulting in significant reductions in energy consumption and operational costs.
 A distinctive characteristic of MABRs is their counter-diffusion mechanism, which generates stratified biofilm architectures that enable simultaneous nitrification and denitrification processes within a single reactor unit.
+While functioning, ammonia is oxidized to nitrate anions through nitrification, while organic matter is oxidized to carbon dioxide.
+Under anoxic conditions, nitrate is further reduced to nitrogen gas through denitrification, resulting in the removal of nitrogen from the wastewater.
+This process allows for a removal of organic impurities, from the liquid inlet.

+MABRs can reduce aeration energy demand and reactor footprint compared to conventional activated sludge systems.
+However, MABRs are susceptible to fouling during their operation.
+If the flowrates of electron donors and electron acceptors are not balanced, sulphate reduction may occur, producing hydrogen sulphide, which may diffuse into the aerobic layers, reducing the production of the nitrate anions.
+If iron ions are present in the liquid stream, iron sulphide may form, contributing to fouling as it coats the biofilm.
+To properly manage the inlet and outlet concentrations of electron donors and electron acceptors to the MABR, a control system is required.